 By definition, a Follow-up Audit is an audit designed to evaluate the effectiveness of corrective action.
 The Follow-up Audit is the evaluation of the adequacy, effectiveness, and timeliness of actions taken by management or responsible organisation on reported observations and recommendations, including those made by auditors.

 The AQA may conduct the follow-up audit remotely or onsite.
 This is determined based on the complexity and nature of the non-conformance.
 Any costs associated with a follow-up audit, are the responsibility of the organisation undergoing the audit.
 These can be negotiated and are not included in the initial quote.

 What should you do as a provider?

-As a provider, you should not have the fear to get audit non-conformities.
-Auditors must complete their assessment as per specified criteria and their reports indicate your organisation compliance against the assessed criteria.
-The auditor reports are highlighting compliance and non-conformities.
-You must prepare your organisation to avoid any non-conformity. you may consider the internal audit as one of the most effective ways to ensure your preparedness but non-conformities are normally unavoidable due to many known and unknown reasons.
+As a provider, you should not fear getting audit non-conformities.
+Auditors must complete their assessment as per specified criteria and their reports indicate your organisation's compliance with the assessed criteria.
+The auditor reports highlighting compliance and non-conformities.
+You must prepare your organisation to avoid any non-conformity.
+You may consider the internal audit as one of the most effective ways to ensure your preparedness, but non-conformities are normally unavoidable due to many known and unknown reasons.

-Knowing the fact the audit non-conformities are part of an auditing process.
-Get yourself familiar with the audit non-conformity categorise and follow the process as instructed above. verify such steps prior to any audit with your AQA.
+Knowing the fact that audit non-conformities are part of an auditing process.
+Get yourself familiar with the audit non-conformity categories and follow the process as instructed above.
+Verify such steps prior to any audit with your AQA.

 Our email content is full of value, void of hype, tailored to your interests whenever possible, never pushy, and always free.